NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 This button activates the base draggable RealHighway network tool, which defaults to the RHW-2 network.
 The use of Starter and various FLEX pieces can initiate overrides, transforming the RHW-2 into other networks.

-#### RHW Starters

-{{< details "The Starter Pieces allow one to widen and/or elevate their RealHighways, by dragging the base RealHighway network tool through them, causing them to convert to match." >}}
+{{< details "RHW Starters" >}}

 {{< menu-icon icon="images/icons/rhw-starters-button.jpg" caption="_Starter Pieces (located under the Highways Menu)_" >}}

+The Starter Pieces allow one to widen and/or elevate their RealHighways, by dragging the base RealHighway network tool through them, causing them to convert to match.

 1. L0 RHW-4 Starter
 2. L0 MIS Starter